 Step VI - Continued offenses will be at the discretion of the Principal.
+The truancy officer will be notified.

 VISITOR POLICY

 All visitors, parents/guardians/relatives are required to check in at the main office upon arriving at school.
 Unless, it is an emergency, visitors will not be allowed to meet with students or staff without permission of school administration.
 Visitors will be issued a pass, which is to be worn during their visit.